wp-plugins/wplb-widget-total/readme.txt

 A collection of widgets for displaying Custom post, Custom taxonomy, Image with upload button, Video (YouTube, Vimeo), Custom Post featured, Socials link, Facebook like box in your website sidebars.

-Features of WPLB Widgets Total:
+Features of WPLB Widget Total:

 -With custom post type widget